-In the following, a track is a collection of N nodes that are connected by at least N-1 edges.
+In the following, a track is a collection of N nodes which are connected by at least N-1 edges.
 To perform a track fitting algorithm at least three nodes are needed.
 However, tracks with four nodes are more useful for redundancy reasons.
 A true target track in turn is defined as a track where every node stems from the target particle.
 Conversely, a fake track is a track with at least one non-target node.

-A cosmic muon trigger system shall trigger any frame if there is at least one track found in the track candidates.
-Therefore, the number of reconstructed tracks $n{\rm recon}$ is increased by 1 if at least one of the track candidates of a single frame is target true, whereas the number of fake tracks $n{\rm fake}$ is increased by 1 if all track candidates are fake tracks.
+A cosmic muon trigger system, shall trigger a frame if there is at least one true track found in the track candidates.
+Therefore, the number of reconstructed tracks n{recon} is increased by 1 if at least one of the track candidates of a single frame is target true, whereas the number of fake tracks n{fake} is increased by 1 if all track candidates are fake tracks.
 The reconstruction efficiency ε{recon} and the fake ratio r{fake} in a set of k graphs are defined as:

-$$\epsilon{\text{recon}} = \frac{n{\text{recon}}}{n{\text{expected}}}$$ where n{expected} is the expected number of true target tracks in the dataset.
-For the cosmics-only sample, this is the number of graphs, because every frame contains a cosmic muon track.
-The reconstruction efficiency is not defined for the Michel-only sample because the number of expected true target tracks is zero.
+$$\epsilon{\rm recon} = \frac{n{\rm recon}}{n{\rm expected}} \tag{2.3.5}$$ where n{expected} is the expected number of true target tracks in the dataset.
+For the cosmics only sample, this is the number of graphs, because every frame contains a cosmic muon track.
+The reconstruction efficiency is not defined for the Michel only sample because the number of expected true target tracks is zero.